-Any instructor with experience of organising/teaching workshops and a good knowledge of The Carpentries as an organisation is welcome to host a discussion session.
-Sessions are coordinated by the Instructor Development Committee and hosts are encouraged to join the meetings of this committee.
-Committee meetings include an update on community discussions and an opportunity to discuss the format, to ask questions about hosting a session, and to get to know other hosts.
+Any instructor with experience of organising/teaching workshops and a good knowledge of The Carpentries as an organisation is welcome to host a community discussion session.
+Sessions are coordinated by The Carpentries Community Development Team.
 To receive messages relating to discussion sessions and hosting, make sure that you are subscribed to the discussion hosts mailing list.

 Primary role is to facilitate the community discussion using the agenda at the bottom of the Etherpad.

-Collecting feedback from instructors who have recently taught.
+Collect feedback from Instructors who have recently taught.

-Engaging newly trained instructors and evaluating their participation using a subset of questions described in the checkout procedure.
+Engage newly trained Instructors and evaluating their participation using a subset of questions described in the checkout procedure.